Hanabiraa/backend-way/notes-way/internet/How does the internet work (advance).md

 ## Application Protocols: SMTP and Electronic Mail

 Another commonly used Internet service is electronic mail.
-E-mail uses an application level protocol called Simple Mail Transfer Protocol or SMTP.
+E-mail uses an application level protocol called **Simple Mail Transfer Protocol** or **SMTP**.
 SMTP is also a text based protocol, but unlike HTTP, SMTP is connection oriented.
 SMTP is also more complicated than HTTP.
 There are many more commands and considerations in SMTP than there are in HTTP.

 When you open your mail client to read your e-mail, this is what typically happens: